4. MXFP4, FP4, FP8

 The idea behind MXFP4 is simple — but it’s not explained well in materials you can find online elsewhere.
 Existing materials are either papers with hard-to-understand equations or articles listing CUDA kernel code.
 And explaining it in a way where you can actually calculate it by hand ✍️ — that’s the hard part.

-For this Bonus Frontier Issue, I created four brand-new sets of worksheets:
+For this Issue, I created four new drawings:

 FP8-E4M3